-10 Trends We Loved From New York Fashion Week Fall 2018
+10 Trends We Loved from New York Fashion Week Fall 2018

 Polka Dots

-If bold animal prints aren't your thing, maybe the polka dot phenomenon will be!
-Many designers incorporated polka dots, of all sizes on their looks this season.
+If bold animal prints aren't your thing, maybe the polka-dot phenomenon will be!
+Many designers incorporated polka dots of all sizes into their looks this season.

 Creatures of Comfort